 - Subverted in Mahou Sensei Negima!, after the

 Baka Rangers low-ranking students in the class go on a quest for a magic book that will let you pass any test.
 The book exists, but a complicated series of events leads to a Friend or Idol Decision, and they spend a few days studying the old fashioned way.
 They all pass, and learn a lesson about hard work or something.
+All of it turned out to be a Xanatos Gambit by the Headmaster.

 - Pulled twice in an episode of Mahoraba, when the residents of Narutakisou go on a treasure hunt.
 What they pulled out turns to be photos of the residents three generations before, along with a note saying that the earlier group went on the same hunt and found nothing but a note that said "Good Job".

 - Frequently serves as the Aesop to many episodes of Guardian Fairy Michel—mostly due to the fact that the Black Hammer Gang seem completely unable to understand the metaphorical use of the word "treasure."
+Being villains, they never "get" it.
+However, the "treasures" are always appreciated by someone else, meaning their antics to "steal" them nonetheless disrupt the lives of many innocents.

 - Double Subverted in Dragon Ball: the leader of the villainous Red Ribbon Army sends his Mooks after the title artifacts so that he can make a wish, something that could potentially grant the army vast powers and resources.
 His subordinates are not pleased to discover that his planned wish is to be taller.